RoaraxAli/GreenLeaf/readme.md

 If using XAMPP/WAMP, ensure Apache and MySQL services are running.
 If using a standalone web server, configure it to point to the public directory of the project.

-Run the Application:

-For Laravel-based projects, start the development server:php artisan serve

 Alternatively, configure your web server to serve the public directory and access it via http://localhost.